santoshjoseph99/blog2/content/blog/post36/index.md

   this.addHiddenCards(player2HiddenCards, this.player2.cards);
 ```

-Another thing...whenever in the we have numbers, we call them magic numbers...its better
+Another thing...whenever in the code we have numbers, we call them magic numbers, its better
-to create a constant that can be read.
+to create a constant that can be read or a readable function.
 So lets go through the rest of the code and see
 what we can replace.
 `if (this.player2.cards.length === 0) {`
 could be replaced with: